chnoack/apollo-dynamic-types-example/README.md

-# Apollo Bookstore Server
+# Apollo GraphQL conflicting types example (BookStore)
+## all-values-are-strings solution

 See README.md in the master branch for detailed explanation of the problem.
 This branch contains the following solution:

-* there is just on Review type
+* there is just one Review type
 * the value is always of type string
 * the review contains information about the original type
 * the client has to handle the different types